emiraga/wikigraph/README.md

 Story
 -----

 Some of you might remember [Six degrees of Wikipedia](http://www.netsoc.tcd.ie/~mu/wiki/) by Stephen Dolan.
 That was done in 2007 and I though it would be a good idea to see what has changed since then.

 I started with a [XML parser](https://github.com/emiraga/wikigraph/blob/f4ee89d28efc93f4b44d7ccea4b036aa3db806f6/xmlparse.py) just like Stephen, but later decided to parse SQL files instead, since they contain all information we need, and admittedly wiki parsing is much more difficult.
 As far as database goes, I needed one which was in-memory (including VM capabilities), and one that supports more complex data structures such as queues (distributed processing).
 Needless to say: [redis](http://redis.io/) was database of choice.

-Code is available freely for experimentation and finding potential mistakes I made.
+My code is available for experimentation and finding potential mistakes I might have made.

 Mediawiki database schema
 -------------------------